cse110-fa22-group22/cse110-fa22-group22/admin/misc/rules.md

 7. Expectations of Faculty and GTA’s

 - If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
 Staff will be available to meet with teams to resolve issues.

+I, Mustansir Taquee, do acknowledge the above rules and agree to abide by them.
+Signed,
+Mustansir Taquee